Bumblebee-Project/Bumblebee/README.markdown

     ./configure --help

-After building the binaries they can be installed using make:
+After building the binaries and bash completion script, it can be installed using `make`:

     sudo make install

 For packagers you need to add DESTDIR=$pkgdir

     make install DESTDIR=$pkgdir

+Example initscripts are available in the `scripts/` directory.
+Currently, Upstart, SystemD and SysV initscripts are available